 Evara Health Institute provides career readiness and graduate job placement services, including professional resume development, interview coaching, and job sourcing at no cost to students.
 Students are assisted with the job search process.
 No guarantees or promises of placement or salary are directly or indirectly implied.
 Students also receive instruction in crucial intra- and interpersonal skills essential for healthcare professionals, such as communication, teamwork, and problem-solving.
-For more information regarding career services, students may email EvaraCareerServices@hcnetwork.org or contact the Associate Director or Career Services at (727) 804-7378 or aroux@hcnetwork.org.
+For more information regarding career services, students may email EvaraCareerServices@hcnetwork.org or call to schedule an appointment at 727-824-8181.